remzisenel/com.remzisenel.ide.neovim/README.md

 - Updates project files as needed.
 Unity needs to be focused for this to trigger, so when you add a file focus Unity and let the plugin do its work.
 - Sends a remote message to listening nvim instance for:
-    1. Opening a file, with a specific line number
+    1. Opening a file, with a specific line number ~~2.
+Sending a :LspRestart when solution files are modified (a file is added/removed/modified that has an impact on the compilation)~~
-    2. Sending a :LspRestart when solution files are modified (a file is added/removed/modified that has an impact on the compilation)
+    (deprecated as this is no longer needed using omnisharp v1.39.11, neovim v0.10.0) (I'm not sure what caused this change if omnisharp finally fixed it or not but it appears to be working fine without this, if for whatever reason your configuration doesn't work as expected, you can enable this behaviour by uncommenting lines 26:30 in NvimIntegration.cs)

 ## Usage